learn-co-curriculum/react-hooks-forms/README.md

 ![Diagram of the form component's state populating a form](https://curriculum-content.s3.amazonaws.com/react/react-forms/Image_20_Flowchart.png)

-This code is not quite complete though &mdash; as it is now, there is no way to _change_ the state.
+This code is not quite complete though — as it is now, there is no way to _change_ the state.
 The inputs in the form above will be stuck displaying whatever state is set to.